eluv-io/elv-docs/media-wallet/purchase/hosted-checkout/README.md

 ### Store `checkout_id` before redirecting

 Your app should persist it so you can poll status after the user returns from Stripe.

 ### Poll with backoff

 The Stripe webhook fires asynchronously.
 Poll every 2-3 seconds for up to 60 seconds after the user returns from the Stripe redirect.

 ### `country_code` reflects the buyer, not your server

 This API is called server-to-server, so IP geolocation resolves to your server's location.
 Pass the buyer's actual country code for correct currency selection.

 ### `success_url` and `cancel_url` are your app's URLs

 Stripe redirects the user there after payment completes or is cancelled.
 The `checkout_id` is not appended automatically -- your app already has it from the create response.

 ---

 ## Samples

-Shell samples are in [samples_sh/](samples_sh/).
+Shell samples are available in [samples_sh/](samples_sh/).